vfarcic/devops26/manuscript/05-buildpacks.md

   -l sourcerepository=go-demo-6
 ```

-To make sure that our new buildpack is indeed working as expected, we'll undo all the commits we made to the `master` branch in the previous chapter and start over.
+To make sure that our new build pack is indeed working as expected, we'll undo all the commits we made to the `master` branch in the previous chapter and start over.

 ```bash
 git checkout orig